 Color theory is both the science and art of using color.

-Today it makes sense to understanding color theory, including color theory for designers.
-The principles of color theory and color theory psychology digital or print media can make your response rate soar.
+Today it makes sense to understand color theory, including color theory for designers.
+The principles of color theory and color theory psychology in digital or print media can increase your response rate.

-The color theory explains how humans perceive color; and the visual effects of how colors mix, match, or contrast with each other.
-In color theory, colors are organized on a color wheel and grouped into 3 categories: primary colors, secondary colors, and tertiary colors.
+The color theory explains how humans perceive color; and the visual effects of how colors mix, match, or contrast.
+In color theory, colors are organized on a color wheel and grouped into 3 categories: primary, secondary, and tertiary colors.

 Color physiology in branding is vital.
 We will cover color psychology in marketing with examples.
 And we’ll touch on color theory for designers.